OpaL2/sharedmacmanage/README.md

 * init/createuser.sh -- For creating managed users
 * init/setupwakeup.rb -- Set pmsetting for wakeup every night at 02:00
 * init/setupfirewall.rb -- Enables alf firewall, currently running causes some errors but works correctly
-* init/setupinstitutionalfilevalut.sh -- Setting file valut for institutional use
+* init/setupinstitutionalfilevault.sh -- Setting file vault for institutional use

 Your installation script should reboot machine after running all parts of installation.

 ### Installing to client machines
 Copy source files and other resources as plists and pkg files to client machine.
-You can create also a USB memory stick for installing.
+You can create a USB memory stick for installing.
 On client machine run your install script and see magic happening.

 ### Notes
 You need to install [munki version 3](https://github.com/munki/munki) in order to this software work.
 Installing munki is wrapped in install_sample.sh script by using scripts in munki folder.